knnymllr/royee-zvi/src/essays/its-not-me-its-you.md

 At the heart of it all is a fundamental issue with not only the way we use language, but how we read, comprehend, and interpret it.
 We suffer from a lack of context.
 We skim click-bait headlines.
 We digest tweets.
 We are misinformed, underinformed, and overinformed.
 We want knowledge without having to work for it.
 We want to heal linearly.
-And, worst of all, ee’ve mistaken accessibility to truth as truth itself.
+And, worst of all, we’ve mistaken accessibility to truth as truth itself.

 <!--EndFragment-->